AndreaHor/LifT_Solver/tracker/README.md

 In order to run the tracker, call

-`TrackingViaLiftedPath(sequenceName,datasetName,isTrain)`, where
+`TrackingViaLiftedPath(sequenceName,datasetName,isTrain)`.

-	1. `sequenceName` is the name of the sequence,
+	* `sequenceName`: name of the sequence,
-	2. `datasetName` is the name of the dataset of the sequence
+	* `datasetName`: name of the dataset of the sequence.
-	3. `isTrain` is a Boolean stating if the sequence is part of the training or test set.
+	* `isTrain`: Boolean stating if the sequence is part of the training or test set.

 A call can thus be: